nutgaard/Masterprosjekt---rapport/feedback.md

 **8:** Do we still have these results?
 Or did we throw them away?

 **9:** Tried consolidating some of the results in the `Result` chapter.
 I do believe most of the results are there, but should probably be presented in a cleaner way.

+**13-15:** Amali would like the results from these points i a table

+**other:** Q1, Q2, and Q3 (she probably means the tasks numbers on the pretest) are testing declarative knowledge.
+All the other require applying declarative knowledge (i.e. procedural knowledge).
+This way we can see if wether students improved in declarative or procedural knowledge.

 # Keypoints from the feedback